-I’ve made it my mission to kill the time we spend during meetings.
+I’ve made it my mission to kill the time we spend during meetings at Polar.

-At the start of 2016, I did an audit of where I spend my time (view the full audit here) and was surprised to learn that 33% of it was spent in internal meetings.
+At the start of 2016, I did an audit of where I spend my time (view the full audit here) and was surprised to learn that 33% of it was spent in internal meetings at Polar.

 After further thought and reflection, a deeper theme surfaced: making versus meeting.

 The reason I started a company and why people join our small team is to have an opportunity to make.
 And meetings can get in the way of that.
-I decided to drastically reduce how much time I spend in meetings, which means reducing how much time everyone spends in meetings.
+I decided to drastically reduce how much time I spend in meetings, which means reducing how much time everyone spends in meetings at Polar.

 Since we deemed Tuesdays and Thursdays as internal meeting free days at Polar, and introduced other guidelines, the amount of time I spend in internal meetings is now 20% (which I’m satisfied with…for now).